Liberty University's COVID-19 cases rise to 90

 The University of Lynchburg on Tuesday reported 12 active COVID-19 cases in its student population and two active cases among faculty and staff members.
 That is down from a peak of 46 active student cases in late August.

-At Sweet Briar College in Amherst County, none of its almost 400 students are now now after several students tested positive last month.
+At Sweet Briar College in Amherst County, none of its almost 400 students are now known to be infected after several students tested positive last month.
 There is just one active case among its employees as of Tuesday.

 Concerned about COVID-19?